ssgrim/daylight/docs/cache.md

 The `/__cache` endpoint is intended for local development only.
 Do NOT expose this endpoint in production without proper authentication and authorization.

+Admin token

+You can require a token to access `/__cache` by setting the `CACHE_ADMIN_TOKEN` environment variable.
+When set, requests must include one of:

+- `Authorization: Bearer <token>` header
+- `X-Admin-Token: <token>` header

+This is a lightweight guard for development; for production use a stronger auth mechanism.

 Metrics

 Each cache object exposes a `metrics()` method (hits/misses/sets/invalidations).
 The aggregated `getCacheMetrics()` helper is available from `backend/src/lib/external.ts` for integration with monitoring.